 SarcBOP was launched on June 19, 2019 with a positive ethics vote from the Heidelberg Ethics Committee in order to promote a translational and interdisciplinary approach to sarcoma research.
 Just one month later, on July 23, 2019, the first informed consent form was signed by a participant at the NCT and shortly afterwards, on August 9, 2019, the first quality of life questionnaire was completed.
 The first blood sample collection as part of SarcBOP followed in February 2020.
 Thanks to the continuous commitment and dedication of the clinicians and researchers involved, SarcBOP was gradually developed further and the integration of the Orthopaedic Clinic in Schlierbach in January 2021 further strengthened interdisciplinary collaboration.

-SarcBOP is now part of sarcoma research and the HEROES-AYA research consortium as part of the Decade Against Cancer.
-SarcBOP is also part of the PROSa study (PROSa+) funded by German Cancer Aid.
+SarcBOP is a central component of sarcoma research and the HEROES-AYA research consortium as part of the National Decade Against Cancer.

 SarcBOP also plays an important role in the certification of the Sarcoma Center Heidelberg.